elanorigby/devbook/source/envoverview.rst

-A basic Python development environment on Mac
+A Python development environment on Mac
 =============================================